PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 provides a command-line interface to the SimpleTaxIO class.

-The premise behind cross-model validation work is that independently developed tax simulation models are unlikely to contain exactly the same bug, which means looking for differences between the output from two models is an effective way to locate bugs in the tax calculation logic.
+The premise behind cross-model validation work is that independently developed tax simulation models are unlikely to contain the same bug, which means looking for differences between the output from two models is an effective way to locate bugs in the tax calculation logic.